naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 == Changelog ==

+= 1.2.2.16 =
+* Fixed an issue where the correct styling was not getting applied to template 1 on a standalone page.

 = 1.2.2.15 =
 * Fixed a minor bug where the client reference id was not getting set.

 = 1.2.2.14 =
-* Added support for the Submit Type extension.
+* Added support for the Submit Type add-on.
 It can be used to customize the submit button that appears on the Stripe payment page.

 = 1.2.2.13 =
 * Added an option to allow user redeemable promotion codes at checkout.